RohitKumar1608/AI_ML/Prompt Engineering/Readme.md

   - Tactic 1: Use delimiters to clearly indicate distinct parts of the input
       - Advantage :- Avoid Prompt Injection
   - Tactic 2: Ask for a structured output
+  - Tactic 3: Ask the model to check whether conditions are satisfied
+  - Tactic 4: "Few-shot" prompting